 Step into a heady, spiritual world of golden spires, saffron-robed monks, frangipani flowers and crumbling French mansions.
 Prepare to be instantly caught in the spell of Luang Prabang, a heartwarming place slung along the banks of the Mekong River.
 You’ll spend four days getting lost in the magic of Luang Prabang, watching monks file into the temples at sunrise and floating down the Mekong at sunset.

 Explore Vientiane, a sleepy, scenic capital curled around a bend in the Mekong River, packed with tuk-tuks, French bakeries and friendly monks.
-Marvel at temples crammed with thousands of Buddha statues, watch daily life unfold over a croissant in a pavement cafe and stroll along the river front.
+Marvel at temples crammed with thousands of Buddha statues, watch daily life unfold over a croissant in a pavement cafe and stroll along the riverfront.
 Vientiane feels more like a village than a capital city, with laid-back locals and a languid pace of life.
-During this trip, you’ll explore the city’s cuisine on a tuk-tuk tour through the colourful markets.
+During this trip, you’ll explore the city’s cuisine on a food tour through the colourful markets.